-Most of the changes took effect in February 2010, although some rules became effective in August 22, 2010.
-Here are some highlights of the new federal credit card bill.
+Most of the changes took effect in 2010; some of those rules were revised in 2011.
+Here are some highlights of the federal credit card bill.

 In the past, credit card issuers could increase the annual percentage rate (APR) on a credit card at any time, with minimal advance notice to consumers.
 The new Credit CARD Act places restrictions on APR rate hikes.
 (The APR is the cost of credit expressed as a yearly rate, including interest and other charges.)

 Note: The new credit card law does not put a cap on the APR that banks can charge.
 This means that it's still important to shop for a card with the best terms for you and to use your cards wisely.
 (For information about choosing a credit card, see Nolo's article Shopping for Credit Cards, and to learn how to manage credit card debt, see Nolo's article Avoiding Credit Card Debt.)